SBG-Systems/sbg_ros2_driver/README.md

 Then, modify the desired parameters in the config file, using the <i>SBG Firmware Manual</i>, to see which features are configurable, and which parameter values are available.

+### Configuration for SBG device and RTCM messages
+The SBG Ros driver forwards RTCM messages received to the device.
+For the device to listen to those messages, a specific configuration must be applied manually.
+Use `sbgCenter`, to configure the device.
+In `Assignment panel`, `RTCM` should be set to `Port A`.

 ### Calibrate the magnetometers
 Ellipse-A/E/N use magnemoter to provide heading.
 A calibration is then required to compensate soft and hard iron distortions due to the environmenent (motors, batteries, ...).
 The magnetic calibration procedure should be held in a non magnetic area (outside of buildings).